 News: What's happening in our department and in mathematics across the country.

 (4-1-15) IWU math major Jill Harmon '16 placed 5th in nation at NCAA DIII nationals in the triple jump.
-Here she is on the podium.
+She is pictured on the right.

 (3-30-15) Actuarial Success.
 IWU math major Christine Peterson '16 passed the SOA Probability actuarial exam.